 I have a tart recipe for you.
 I have been patiently holding on to this recipe from a Donna Hay magazine for years (it’s from issue 58) and waiting for rhubarb season to begin.
 Please use good quality chocolate for this recipe because it will make the ganache that much better.
-I used Cacao Barry chocolate (specifically a combination of their Equateur 76%, St-Domingue 70% and Mexique 66% chocolates).
+I used Cacao Barry chocolate.
 This tart is sinfully good and a great change from the usual rhubarb desserts.
 Of course, if you don’t love rhubarb, just make the tart with plain, or layer some homemade salted caramel on the bottom before topping with ganache… and if you would prefer milk chocolate, try this raspberry chocolate tart filled with a milk chocolate ganache and topped with fresh raspberries before serving.

 - If ganache breaks, you can fix it: if you make your ganache incorrectly, you will find that as you stir it, the fats begin to separate from the creamy chocolate mixture and it just won’t look right.
 If this happens, the emulsion of the ganache is broken, but you can fix it!
 Simply add a couple tablespoons of cold milk (or even water), stir, et voilà: silky smooth chocolate ganache.
 It works.
 Trust me.
 This tart is proof!

-Of course, if a dark chocolate and roasted rhubarb tart seems like a lot of work, but you still want to bake with rhubarb, you can always make rhubarb crumble muffins, rhubarb jam, or even a mini strawberry rhubarb crumbles or bluebarb (blueberry rhubarb) crumble.
+Of course, if a dark chocolate and roasted rhubarb tart seems like a lot of work, but you still want to bake with rhubarb, you can always make strawberry rhubarb crumble muffins, rhubarb jam, or even a mini strawberry rhubarb crumbles or bluebarb (blueberry rhubarb) crumble.

 Roasted rhubarb chocolate tart